ilias404/SOC-Automation-Project/README.md

 ![webhookresult](/screenshots/webhookresult.png)

-2. The SHA256 regex is used to parse the log and extract the SHA256 hash.
+2. Regex is used to extract (parse) the SHA256 hash from the log.

 ![sha256extractorresult](/screenshots/sha256extractorresult.png)